 Festivals and events in Vienna

 Vienna is famous for its festivals and events and the first one starts on the very first day of the New Year – 1st January – the World Famous New Year Concert, by the Vienna Philharmonic Orchestra

 - AIDS charity event, the biggest in the world; a

 - many Christmas-related events, such as Christmas markets and fairs.

 Here are some interesting facts about this amazing city:

 - The world’s oldest carousel is located at the Prater park fairground.

 - Vienna’s water supply comes straight from the mountain springs in the Alps, so inhabitants can have pure mineral drinking water straight from the taps.

 - Vienna was recently ranked as a city with the highest quality of living in the world.

-Vienna is a wonderful city that you will enjoy immensely, whether you come to visit by yourself, with your friends or family.
+Vienna is a wonderful city that you will enjoy immensely, whether you come to visit by yourself, with your friends or with family.
 Learning about this city is essential for your holidays to be relaxing and successful.
 We hope our travel guide will be useful and will help you to navigate the city.
 Safe travels and see you soon!